-COVID-19 (SARS-CoV-2) is a novel coronavirus that is an enveloped, single-stranded RNA virus believed to spread person to person via respiratory droplets.
-This occurs when an infected person coughs or sneezes, or when people touch a surface with the virus present from an infected person, then touch their eyes, mouth or nose.
-Patients may be asymptomatic and infected, and potentially have viral shedding for 20 days.
-Symptomatic patients typically present with respiratory illness such as cough, shortness of breath and fever.
+COVID-19 (SARS-CoV-2) is a novel coronavirus that is an enveloped, single-stranded RNA virus believed to spread person to person via aerosolised respiratory droplets.
+This occurs when an infected person coughs or sneezes, and a susceptible person inhales the aerosols.
+The amount of aerosols generated through normal talking and breathing is under debate, with the suggestion being that there is individual variation.
+Fomite transmission has also been suggested, when people touch a surface with the virus present from an infected person, then touch their eyes, mouth or nose, but this is suggested to be less likely.

+Patients may be asymptomatic and infected, and potentially have viral shedding for 20 days.^{4,5} Symptomatic patients typically present with respiratory illness such as cough, shortness of breath and fever.
 Other patients may have eye pain, headaches and fatigue.
-The incubation period averages 5-7 days.2
+The incubation period averages 5-7 days.4